NurRobin/RobCorp/Master/Current/RobCorp/Employees/Die rote Sonne.md

   "*Control?
 A laughable illusion.
 History cannot be controlled—it can only be preserved or erased.
 I’ll allow neither tampering nor ignorance within my walls.*"

 - **Random Employee Rumor**:
-  "*I heard Die Rote Sonne *is* The Archives—like some kind of living extension of them.
-If you try to mess with the records…well, you don’t come back.*"
+  "I heard Die Rote Sonne is The Archives—like some kind of living extension of them.
+If you try to mess with the records…well, you don’t come back."

 ---